Invenso/smart-flows/2. Flow runs/c. Extras.md

 For more info [see filtering](/3.%20Smart%20Flows%20Entities/2.%20Filtering.md).

 ##### POST /api/v1/flows/executions/statistics
-This needs a similar body like the previous endpoint and return the data required to draw charts.
+This needs a similar body like the previous endpoint and returns the data required to draw charts.

 Continue with [paging](/3.%20Smart%20Flows%20Entities/1.%20CRUD.md).